smithjacobj/esphome-configs/hardware-dev/2ch-dop-light-controller/README.md

 The files contained here are plans for a 2-channel 5v light controller using an ESP32-C3.
+They were created in the free and open-source [KiCad](https://kicad.org)

 ![an image of the PCB](pcb.png?raw=true)

+There is also an STL file, 7mm_cable_gland.stl, which I created and printed in a urethane resin to create water-resistant fittings for the project box for the ["YETOR Waterproof Connectors 2 Wire"](https://www.amazon.com/dp/B07WDBLFDN) and power cord to enter through.
+It's set for a 3/4" hole (large enough to fit the low voltage connector heads through).

 This is an amateur design!
 Use at your own risk!